laserpants/update-deep/README.md

         }
 ```

-A reasonable next step here would be to break this up into separate modules, so that `ButtonMsg` becomes `Button.Msg`, etc. Look at the other two [example applications](https://github.com/laserpants/elm-update-deep/tree/master/examples) to see what that looks like.
+A reasonable next step here is to break this up into separate modules, so that `ButtonMsg` becomes `Button.Msg`, etc. Look at the other two [example applications](https://github.com/laserpants/elm-update-deep/tree/master/examples) to see how that can be done.

-The `inButton` takes care of

-pointfree
+Note that the `update` function is written in pointfree style.
+Making the `state` argument explicit, the same code translates to:

 ```elm
 update : Msg -> State -> Update State Msg a